-1. INTRODUCTION
+1. Introduction

-Fluid mechanics is one of the core applied Mathematics which deals with the behavior of fluid under the conditions of rest or motion; Alhama, et al (2007).
-The discussion is built around the properties of the fluid flow down along an inclined plane with boundary conditions at the free surface: the flow of liquid is always that both the pressure and the shear stress are zero everywhere.
-Liquid thin flows in conduits or open channels are of interest in science, engineering, and everyday life, Asibor, et al (2017), Aziz, A. (2009).
-The temperature-dependent study of the (thermal conductivity) and fluid viscosity of a thin liquid film along an inclined plane with a free surface are important because of their wide applications in several industries, Costa, et al (2003).
-Examples may be found in the melting of rods, aluminum during the recycling processes, continuous flow of liquid in beverage industries, water cooperation, painting industries, and so on, Christos, et al (2016)
+Fluid mechanics is one of the core applied Mathematics which deals with the behavior of fluid under the conditions of rest or motion; Disu [20].
+The discussion is built around the properties of the fluid flow down along an inclined plane with boundary conditions at the free surface; the flow of liquid is always that both the pressure and the shear stress are zero everywhere.
+Liquid thin flows in conduits or open channels are of interest in science, engineering, and everyday life.
+The study of the temperature-dependent (thermal conductivity) and fluid viscosity of a thin liquid film along an inclined plane with a free surface are important because of their wide applications in several industries.
+Examples may be found in the melting of rods, aluminum during the recycling processes, continuous flow of liquid in beverage industries, water cooperation, painting industries, and so on.
+Myers, Charpin, and Tshehla[1], Wyle and Huang [2].

-Dianchen, et al (2019) investigated the effects of variable viscosity and variable thermal conductivity on heat transfer from moving surfaces with radiation.
-In their work, the fluid viscosity also varies as an inverse linear function of temperature, and the thermal conductivity varies as a linear function of temperature, Disu, et al (2009).
-The effect of convective heat transfer is extremely important in understanding the flow structure of many fluids used in industrial and natural applications, Eegunjobi, et al (2013).
+Elbarbary and Elgazery [6] investigated the effects of variable viscosity and variable thermal conductivity on heat transfer from moving surfaces with radiation.
+In their work, the fluid viscosity also varies as an inverse linear function of temperature, and the thermal conductivity varies as a linear function of temperature.
+The effect of convective heat transfer is extremely important in understanding the flow structure of many fluids used in industrial and natural applications.
 The present paper is aimed at investigating the effect of convective heat transfer on the flow of a viscous fluid with exponential temperature-dependent viscosity, down an inclined plane with a free surface.
-Recently, Elbarbary, et al (2004) have studied the effect of variable thermal conductivity in a non-isothermal sheet stretching through power-law fluids.
-Similar studies for the viscoelastic fluids have been reported by Elbashbeshy, et al (2004).
+Recently, [14] have studied the effect of variable thermal conductivity in a non-isothermal sheet stretching through power-law fluids.
+Similar studies for the viscoelastic fluids have been reported by Prasad [15].
 Both studies revealed that the effect of variable thermal conductivity is to increase the shear stress.
-The thickness of the thermal boundary layer relative to the velocity boundary layer depends on the Prandtl number which by its definition varies directly with the fluid viscosity and inversely with the thermal conductivity of the fluid, Elbashbeshy, et al (2000).
+The thickness of the thermal boundary layer relative to the velocity boundary layer depends on the Prandtl number which by its definition varies directly with the fluid viscosity and inversely with the thermal conductivity of the fluid.
 As the viscosity and the thermal conductivity vary with temperature so does the Prandtl number.
-Despite this fact, all of the aforementioned studies treated the Prandtl number as a constant, Hao, et al (2010).
-The use of a constant Prandtl number within the boundary layer when the fluid properties are temperature-dependent introduces errors in the computed results, Hazarika, et al (2015).
+Despite this fact, all of the aforementioned studies treated the Prandtl number as a constant.
+The use of a constant Prandtl number within the boundary layer when the fluid properties are temperature-dependent introduces errors in the computed results.

-Recently, Isaac, L.A.
-(2017) studied the hydromagnetic flow of a Newtonian fluid over an inclined plate with variable viscosity whereas Gabriella, et al. (2012) studied the flow of a micropolar fluid with variable viscosity over a permeable stretching sheet, Koríko, et al. (2012).
-Both studies confirmed that for the accurate prediction of the thermal characteristics of variable viscosity fluid flows, the Prandtl number must be treated as a variable rather than a constant, Makinde, O. D. (2006).
+Recently, Rahman [16] studied the hydromagnetic flow of a Newtonian fluid over an inclined plate with variable viscosity whereas Rahman et al. [16] studied the flow of a micropolar fluid with variable viscosity over a permeable stretching sheet.
+Both studies confirmed that for the accurate prediction of the thermal characteristics of variable viscosity fluid flows, the Prandtl number must be treated as a variable rather than a constant.
 These studies, however, assumed the thermal conductivity to be a constant.
-In another study, Makinde, et al. (2005) investigated the effects of variable electric conductivity and non-uniform heat source (or sink) on convective micropolar fluid flow along with an inclined flat plate with constant surface temperature, Mohammed, et al. (2010).
-They found that the skinfriction coefficient and Nusselt number are higher for the case of constant fluid electric conductivity than for the case of variable fluid electric conductivity, Muhim, C (2018).
-In their model, they treated fluid viscosity and thermal conductivity to be constants.
+In another study, Rahman et al. [17] investigated the effects of variable electric conductivity and non-uniform heat source (or sink) on convective micropolar fluid flow along with an inclined flat plate with constant surface temperature.
+They found that the skin-friction coefficient and Nusselt number are higher for the case of constant fluid electric conductivity to be constants.